Adem Asil: 2022

 Asil started the year competing at the World Cups in Cottbus, Baku, and Osijek.
 He competed at the Mediterranean Games where he helped Turkey win gold in the team event.
 Individually Asil won gold in the all-around and on vault, silver on rings and horizontal bar behind İbrahim Çolak and Marios Georgiou respectively, and bronze on floor exercise.

 Asil next competed at the Islamic Solidarity Games where he helped Turkey once again win gold in the team event.
 Individually he won gold in the all-around and on rings, silver on vault, and bronze on floor exercise.
 In August Asil competed at the 2022 European Championships.
 On the first day of competition Asil won bronze in the all-around behind Joe Fraser and compatriot Ahmet Önder.
 He helped Turkey win bronze in the team event and individually he won silver on rings behind Eleftherios Petrounias.

 In September Asil competed at the Paris World Challenge Cup.
 He won gold on both vault and rings.

 At the World Championships Asil helped Turkey finish eleventh during qualifications – their highest placement in history.
 Individually Asil won gold on rings, earning Turkey's second gold medal on the event after İbrahim Çolak in 2019.

+2023

+Asil competed at the 2023 European Championships where he helped Turkey finish second as a team.
+Individually he won gold in the all-around, becoming the first Turkish gymnast to achieve the feat.
+During apparatus finals he won gold on rings and placed fifth on vault.
+Asil next competed at the World University Games where he helped the Turkish team finish ninth.
+Individually he won bronze on rings behind Lan Xingyu and Zou Jingyuan and placed fifth on vault.

+At the 2023 World Championships Asil helped Turkey finish tenth as a team during qualifications.
+Although they did not qualify for the team final, they qualified a full team to the 2024 Olympic Games for the first time.

+2024

+Asil competed at the 2024 European Championships where he won bronze on rings behind Eleftherios Petrounias and Nikita Simonov.
+He was named to the team to compete at the 2024 Olympic Games alongside Ferhat Arıcan, İbrahim Çolak, Emre Dodanlı, and Ahmet Önder; they finished ninth during qualifications.
+Individually Asil qualified to the rings final where he finished fifth.